Thomas Arne was an eighteenth century composer

 1740: “The Judgment of Paris” was first performed in front of the Prince of Wales at Cliveden in Buckinghamshire to celebrate the birthday of his daughter Princess Augusta.
 Arne also wrote “The Masque of Althred” for this fete which includes the very famous piece “Rule Britannia”.
 At the end of the year he composed music for the first of his Shakespeare plays “As You Like it”.

-1742: Composed music for “The Merchant of Venice”.
+1742: Arne composed music for “The Merchant of Venice”.
 Went to Dublin to arrange a benefit concert for Mrs. Arne.

-1744: Played the oratorio “The Death of Abel” in Dublin.
+1744: He performed the the oratorio “The Death of Abel” in Dublin.

 1745: His setting of “God Save the King” was played at Drury Lane Theatre every night.
 His piece “Colin and Phoebe” was to become immensely popular in the pleasure gardens of Vauxhall for the next 20 years.